top of page

 The Gladstone Theatre

-Crime and Punishment - adapted by Marilyn Campbell and Curt Columbus, and from the novel by Fyodor Dostoyevsky
+Crime and Punishment adapted by Marilyn Campbell and Curt Columbus from the novel by Fyodor Dostoyevsky

 The "Common Good" and the "Social Contract".
 Defining what's "good" and who gets to decide.
 Where do we get morality from and is it subjective?
 When does idealism and "well-meaning" go too far?
 You say 'utopia', I say 'dystopia'.

-Facilitated discussion with 9th Hour artists and special guest Arkadi Klioutchanski, a part-time professor at the University of Ottawa where he has been teaching various courses on Russian language and culture since 2005.
+With special guest Arkadi Klioutchanski, a professor at the University of Ottawa where he has been teaching various courses on Russian language and culture since 2005.
 His professional interests include the 19th century Russian literature and its greatest writers such as Fyodor Dostoevsky and Leo Tolstoy.
 Most of the cultural courses he teaches include reading and discussion of "Crime and Punishment".

-Frankenstein AI - an original work by 9th Hour Theatre Company
+Frankenstein A.I. an original work written by George Dutch, based on the novel by Mary Shelley, and developed by 9th Hour Theatre Company

 What makes a life have value and who gets to decide?
 What role does suffering play in life?
 Where does individual autonomy come in?
 What is the relationship between Life and Death?
 When does life begin and end?